Renault Twingo: Engines

-The car originally came with a three-cylinder petrol engines, either a 0.9-litre turbocharged unit or a 1-litre atmospheric.
+The car originally came with a three-cylinder petrol engine, either a 0.9-litre turbocharged unit or a 1-litre atmospheric.
 Both are fitted low and in a 49° angle to increase boot's capacity.
 In November 2016 a more powerful version of the petrol engine, the TCe 110, arrived for the sporting Twingo GT model.

 Advertising

 In February 2014, Renault organised a "strip tweet" online event to promote the Twingo III.
 The manufacturer commissioned to Publicis the conception of the car's European advertising.
 Publicis hired French artists duo Kuntzel+Deygas for the design of the visual campaign with the theme "Go Anywhere, Go Everywhere."

 In 2015, Renault released a short music video, "All new Twingo : Show me a car !", in which a twee styled woman is searching a nifty car.
 It ends with a reference to "Papa & Nicole" adverts for the Renault Clio : "Papa! – Nicole? – Your seatbelt!".
 The brief video got a viral success in the United Kingdom, with approximately 300,000 views in four weeks.
 A Pop Up Store was opened at the Crémerie de Paris.

-Bēhance produced Life Designed software as part of Twingo launch.